-Through our acquisition of Frog Design®, a company that specializes on the manufacturing of display cases and shelves for products, we improved our point of sale execution capacity.
 Through our new direct distribution business model, we seek to expand our presence in traditional sales channels such as convenience stores, local and family businesses.

 This distribution model has the purpose of placing our products in communities with lower accessibility.